SC5/sc5-styleguide/README.md

 will let Angular application to deal with routing itself.
 However, the static files should be resolved as they are stored.

+**sassVariables** (string, optional) **(Experimental feature)**

+Path to the file that contains SASS variables editable in the designer mode.
+Note: Designer mode is enabled only when running styleguide's built-in server.

 ## Demo

 Build demo styleguide and start a server